 The £63 million building provides you with a unique learning space, featuring plenty of informal ‘break out’ areas available, creating an open, sociable atmosphere.
 There is also a new home for the Students’ Union, with its location moving to the restored Victorian pub The Eagle and Ball.
 Both City North and Millennium Point libraries have moved to the new building.

 The dedicated social learning spaces ensure you’ll have the perfect facilities to work independently and confidently, having the time and support you need.

 All this ensures that The Curzon Building is a vital support hub and a true central location for students in Birmingham City Centre.

-Dr Robert Lawson completed his ESRC-funded PhD thesis at the University of Glasgow in 2009 which focused on urban adolescent language use in Glasgow.
-During the course of his PhD, he completed a period of overseas research training at the University of Arizona, taught a range of undergraduate courses at the University of Glasgow and University of Stirling, and presented at a number of international conferences.
+Robert completed his PhD in 2009 at the University of Glasgow, Scotland, where he examined the language use of Glaswegian adolescent males, focusing on fine-grained phonetic variation and the linguistic construction of social identity in interaction.
+During the course of his PhD, he studied at the University of Arizona for a year, teaching a range of undergraduate courses at the University of Glasgow and University of Stirling, and present at a number of international conferences.